persteenolsen/pso-gatsby-blog-one/src/posts/Per Steen Olsen/2022/my-cv.md

 Skills of languages

 * Danish as my native language, and I passed an exam with the level equal to C2
-* English exams did I pass in a level equal to B2 written and spoken
+* English exams did I pass at the level equal to B2 written and spoken
 * Portuguese exams passed in Lisbon at the level equal to B1/B2 written and spoken
-* German exam in a level equal to B1, but I forgot some of the skills
+* German exam at level equal to B1
-* Swedish and Norwegian do I know almost fluently but I cant write in those languages
+* Swedish and Norwegian without writing skills